Dropout Strikes Back: Improved Uncertainty Estimation via Diversity Sampling: Classification Experiments

 \subsubsection{Models and Metrics}

 For the experiments, we consider MC dropout as a baseline and all the proposed UE methods discussed in the Section~\ref{sec:diversity}: leverage score sampling, DPP and k-DPP.
-We present the results for leverage score sampling and DPP based on correlation matrix and k-DPP based on covariance matrix as such a choices give consistently better results compared to an alternative (see Supplementary Material for the results of other combinations).
+We present the results for leverage score sampling and DPP based on correlation matrix and k-DPP based on covariance matrix as such a choices give consistently better results compared to an alternative.
 For leverage score sampling we deliberately choose \(\lambda = 1\) to make it working with de-facto the same matrix as DPP-based methods.
+All the regression models were trained with RMSE as a loss function.
 We used feed-forward NNs with 3 hidden layers (128-128-64 neurons) and leaky ReLU activation function~\cite{leaky_relu}.
 For DPP-based methods, we use the DPPy implementation provided in~\cite{GaBaVa18}.
-Additional details on model architectures and training procedures can be found in Supplementary Material.

 We should note that we do not compare with fully Bayesian approaches as we are focusing on the solutions applicable to the standard dropout-based models without changing model architecture and training procedure.
 Following~\cite{hernandez2015probabilistic,jain2019maximizing}, we use log-likelihood of Gaussian distribution with mean and variance computed by different methods as a quality measure.